Improving global prehospital and emergency medicine, public health, and disaster health care and preparedness

 Latin America & Caribbean Chapter

-The Latin American and Caribbean (LATAC) Chapter of WADEM was founded to promote collaboration and integration among regional scientists and health professionals around research and education in the fields of disaster and emergency medicine and thus contribute to the improvement of its standards of practice in the Latin American and Caribbean region.
+The LATAC Chapter of WADEM was founded to promote collaboration and integration among regional scientists and health professionals around research and education in the fields of disaster and emergency medicine and thus contribute to the improvement of its standards of practice in the Latin American and Caribbean region.

 This content is accessible for members of WADEM.

-Please login to the website to access this recording.
+Please note the recent webinar recordings are available exclusively to WADEM members.
+Login to the website to access this recording.
 Join WADEM or renew your lapsed membership by using the buttons below.

 LATAC Chapter Leadership